California Food Delivery Accident Attorneys

 • Pays by the hour instead of by the job.

-A court will weigh the above factors to determine if the driver that caused your injuries is an employee or an independent contractor.
+A court will weigh the above factors to determine if the driver who caused your injuries is an employee or an independent contractor.
 You may access the $1 million excess insurance coverage these food delivery companies carry if your damages exceed the primary coverage by accurately identifying the driver’s status.
-California Assembly Bill 5 classified California food delivery drivers as employees, not independent contractors.
+A food delivery accident lawyer can provide guidance on your legal options and help you evaluate which insurance coverage applies to your case.

-The types of compensation available to a food delivery accident victim include:
+The types of compensation that may be available to a food delivery accident victim include:

 • Lost wages